Evolution with mass extinction on $\mathbb{T}_d^+$: Abstract

 \section{Abstract}

-We propose a stochastic model for evolution through mutation and natural selection that evolves on a $\bbT_d^+$ tree.
-We obtain sharp and distinct conditions on the set of parameters for extinction and survival both on the whole $\bbT_d^+$ and on a fixed branch of it.
+We propose a stochastic model for evolution through mutation and natural selection of a population that evolves on a $\bbT_d^+$ tree.
+We think of this model as a way of describing the evolution fitness landscape of a population.
+We obtain sharp and distinct conditions on the set of parameters for extinction and survival.